How we got started: Becky and Tracy met Angel in 2008,

 The board's reply was quick and sure: if we can't find a home for her, let's build her one.

-The orphanage model from the last century has housed many children, and many hundreds of thousands of children have found shelter.
-But we believe that God has called us at Grand Staff Ministries, Inc. to show vulnerable and orphaned children in Swaziland the Father's love more directly.
+The orphanage model from the last century has housed many children, and many children have found shelter.
+But we believe that God has called us at Grand Staff Ministries to show vulnerable and orphaned children in eSwatini the Father's love more directly.
 In a home environment with house parents, serving up to 12 children per home.

 Some will worry that we can't reach as many children if we only have 12 per home.
 And that's a valid concern.